aerele/india-banking/docs/client/doctypes.md

 - **URL**: The base URL with the backend instance's hostname or IP address. e.g.: https://backend.myerpserver.com or https://192.168.0.1.
 - **API Key**: The API Key of the user **created on the backend instance** on whose behalf the requests will be done from the frontend.
 - **API Secret**: The API Secret of the user **created on the backend instance** on whose behalf the requests will be done from the frontend.
-- **Bulk Transaction**: If this backend connector is used for bulk transactions or not.
+- **Bulk Transaction**: If this Bank Connector is used for bulk transactions or not.

 #### Payment Configuration